 As a teen I grew slowly in youth group and through my own personal study of the Word.
 I also had the privilege of having many godly men build into my life, teaching me the Word of God from an early age onward.
 In addition, Anna and I have studied the Scriptures together since our marriage in June 1984.
 All of this was further enhanced by the teachings I received at Front Range Bible Institute in Colorado Springs.
 However, nothing can replace the spiritual understanding of Scripture I gained from one-to-one discipleship from the godly men who built into my life over the years.
 Like those who taught me, I desire to teach others the Scriptures so they can grow in spiritual understanding and maturity.

 I grew up in a religious home, but never understood what it meant to be in a personal relationship with Jesus Christ.
 I had no assurance of going to heaven and believed God’s favor was gained by my good works.
 When I was twenty-three, a woman from the church I was attending shared the gospel and assurance of salvation with me.
 For the first time, I understood that Christ had died on the cross in order to pay the penalty for my sins.
 I also understood that Christ’s death on the cross had redeemed me and made me righteous, something my good works never could do.
 I prayed to receive Christ that day.
 From that moment on, I began to be conformed to the likeness of Christ as I walk in faith and obedience to God’s Word.
 That evening I followed through with believer’s baptism.

 Following in the steps of the woman who shared the gospel and mentored me, I help women know, understand, and defend their faith.
 In addition, I train women to be godly wives and mothers as well as live out biblical principles.
 One of my greatest joys outside of being in full-time ministry has been being a stay-home Mom who has invested in the spiritual development of our four children.
 I look forward to doing the same with our grandchildren.

-We have four adult children and one grandchild.
+We have four adult children and three grandchildren.